zhengchang907/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 To learn more, please see the [Azure Kubernetes Service](https://docs.microsoft.com/azure/aks/) overview page.

-You can follow the [Create an AKS cluster]({{< relref "/samples/simple/azure-kubernetes-service/create-aks-cluster.md" >}}) to set up the Kubernetes cluster and create storage.

 #### Domain home source types

-This sample demonstrates running the WebLogic cluster on AKS via two domain home types:
+This sample demonstrates running the WebLogic cluster on AKS via two domain home types.
+The instructions for each are self contained and independent:

+- [Model in image]({{< relref "/samples/simple/azure-kubernetes-service/model-in-image.md" >}}): running the WebLogic cluster on AKS with domain home in image offers the following benefits.

+   - Reuse image to create different domains with different `domainUID` and different configurations.
+   - Mutate the domain home configuration with additional model files supplied in a `ConfigMap`.
+Many such changes do not need to restart the entire domain for the change to take effect.
+   - The model file syntax is far simpler and less error prone than the configuration override syntax, and, unlike configuration overrides, allows you to directly add data sources and JMS modules.

 - [Domain in PV]({{< relref "/samples/simple/azure-kubernetes-service/domain-on-pv.md" >}}): running the WebLogic cluster on AKS with domain home in PV offers the following benefits.

    - Use standard Oracle-provided images with patches installed.
    - No docker environment required.
 You are able to run your business quickly without building knowledge of docker.
    - Mutate the live domain configuration with Administration Console from a browser or WLST.

-- [Model in image]({{< relref "/samples/simple/azure-kubernetes-service/model-in-image.md" >}}): running the WebLogic cluster on AKS with domain home in image offers the following benefits.

-   - Reuse image to create different domains with different `domainUID` and different configurations.
-   - Mutate the domain home configuration with additional model files supplied in a `ConfigMap`.
-Many such changes do not need to restart the entire domain for the change to take effect.
-   - The model file syntax is far simpler and less error prone than the configuration override syntax, and, unlike configuration overrides, allows you to directly add data sources and JMS modules.

 ### References